dtaht/blog-cerowrt/content/post/random_rescheduling.md

 ## fq-pie

-The original version of "fq-pie" showed that if you explicitly and nearly perfectly randomized the imput, the output achieved results better than the more typically bursty behavior of the flows themselves.
+The original version of "fq-pie" showed that if you explicitly and nearly perfectly randomized the input, the output achieved results better than the more typically bursty behavior of the flows themselves.
 I liked this work, I'm sorry it died.
 There is a wide gap between the mathematics of randomness, and fair queueing, and the actual real-world behavior of flows.